Langston Hughes Library: Librarians

 Khafre Abif, currently at the Cleveland Public Library, was the first director of the library.
 He expressed his desire to reach children directly as his impetus to seek his MLS.
 Abif spoke about children's library services, "this is where it begins, if you do it right at this age you will have library lovers for life and you won't have to convince adults of the power of libraries, they'll already know".
 He acted as director of the Langston Hughes Library through at least 2002.

 Funding and future projects

-The building project was partially funded by from Barnes & Noble CEO Len Riggio and his wife Louise.
+The building project was partially funded by Barnes & Noble CEO Len Riggio and his wife Louise.
 Ongoing funding for acquisitions and operations are provided by the Children's Defense Fund.
 Planned improvements to the Haley Farm include "a Walking Path to Commemorate the Cloud of Witnesses for Social Justice" and an Outward Bound camp.
 Maya Lin also designed the Riggio-Lynch Chapel located on Haley Farm, built in 2004, making Haley Farm "the only site in the United States with two Maya Lin structures".